wp-plugins/mobile-client-detection-plugin/readme.txt

 1. adding a optional facility for logging & submitting user-agent strings.

 == Screenshots ==
-1. This screenshot is currently a bit outdated... will be updated soon.
+1. This screenshot shows the current options screen, as per v0.8.2.
 2. The Debug Output shows how the template paths get wrapped dynamically.

 == Changelog ==